 9 Hale-Bopp 1997

 Astronomers make a big deal out of comets.
-Theorists have gone so far as suggesting that comets brought water to Earth, that they are responsible for the oceans.
+Theorists have gone so far as to suggest comets brought water to Earth, that they are responsible for our oceans.
 Moreover, they maintain that comets may have provided the organic molecules that started life.
 It sounds crazy, but more and more theories are cosmic rather than Earth-based.
-It seems that trillions of trillions of trillions of comets would have had to impact Earth to create the oceans.
+It seems that trillions of trillions of trillions of comets would have had to hit Earth to create the oceans.